excellalabs/azure-stream-analysis/deploy-azure-functions.md

 Raspberry PI Analytics Job
 - MotionDetectionFunction

+*Note*: Azure Stream Analytics currently require the Azure Functions to support TLS 1.0 in order to function correctly.
+Make sure to update your Azure Functions platforms settings to allow this to work.

 ### Twilio
 Twilo is used to make a phone call as part of the MotionDetectionFunction.
 To create a Twilio account to get access to the necessary configuration parameters, please visit https://www.twilio.com/